 Jenn Cronin, Board Chair

 Jenn Cronin is a 1998 graduate of the University of New Hampshire with a BS in Communication.
 She grew up in East Kingston, NH, and now lives in Newmarket.
-Jenn currently works as a contract recruiter for The Broad Institute of MIT and Harvard most recently focusing on staffing a large COVID-19 testing facility during the pandemic.
-Prior to Broad, Jenn spent over 20 years working in the staffing industry working with many NH companies to support their HR needs and internal headcount.
+Jenn is a a People Partner at The Broad Institute of MIT and Harvard, supporting the Human Resources functions for multiple research labs and the administrative collaborative.
+Prior to Broad, Jenn spent over 20 years working in the staffing industry with many NH companies to support their HR needs and internal headcount.
 Jenn is a member of Kappa Delta Sorority and has served KD as a volunteer at the local and national levels since 2003, most recently supporting local housing volunteers across the country as the Housing Resource Specialist Team Manager.

 Mark Knights, Esq., Vice Chair

 Mark Knights is a New Hampshire native currently residing in Exeter with his wife Stephani and their three children.
 A graduate of the University of New Hampshire and the George Washington University Law School, Mark is a partner at the law firm of Nixon Peabody, where he represents individuals and institutions at all stages of state and federal government investigations, prosecutions, and enforcement actions.
 In 2021, Mark founded the Ride for Resilience, a 100-mile charity bike ride across the State of New Hampshire to support and raise awareness for the Children’s Trust and New Hampshire’s Family Resource Centers.

 Janice Fitzpatrick, Treasurer